 The neck and upper back are the areas where all of the muscles and structures that control the shoulder joint originate.
 There is a wide variety of issues that could arise if there is a problem with the nerves and the structures due to spinal misalignment.
 Research has also shown that many cases of shoulder pain are actually due to referred pain from the neck region.

 If the shoulder pain persists following the correction of spinal misalignment, alert your chiropractor immediately.
 Additional manual and passive therapies will often be used in conjunction with the main chiropractic care to help ensure a fast recovery.

-In any event, whether the pain is originating from the spine or is actually caused by damage to the shoulder joint, call our team at 22 Health at either of Altamonte Springs, Orange City, or Orlando locations, to learn more about how chiropractic care can help.
+In any event, whether the pain is originating from the spine or is actually caused by damage to the shoulder joint, call our team at 22 Health at either of Altamonte Springs, Kissimmee, Orange City, Orlando, or Oviedo locations, to learn more about how chiropractic care can help.